pablogila/qrotor/README.md

 # QRotor v3.0.6

-Welcome to QRotor, a Python library to solve the energies of a methyl rotor.
+Welcome to QRotor, a Python library to solve the energies of methyl and amine rotors.

+# MOVING TO ATON

+QRotor is being ported as a subpackage of [ATON](https://github.com/pablogila/ATON).

 ## Installation